 This type of adoption occurs when neither an agency nor the California Department of Social Services is involved in the process.
 The terms of the adoption and parental rights termination remain between the adopting parents and the birth family.

 As stated on CA.gov, “in an independent adoption, birth parents choose the prospective parents and place the child directly with them.
 When making this decision, a birth parent must have personal knowledge of certain facts about the adopting parents.
 The birth parent placing the child for adoption must receive advisement of rights, responsibilities, and options from an Adoption Service Provider.
 The birth parent must also sign an Independent Adoption Placement Agreement (AD 924), which is 30 days automatically becomes an irrevocable consent to adoption unless revoked within that time.”

 Agency or Foster Care Adoption Process in California

 There are thousands of children in foster care in California.
 A small percentage of these children are placed with relatives, but the majority will return home to live with their biological family at some point.
 While a few thousand children are adopted in California each year and there are still more children in need of an adoptive family every day.

-CA.gov indicates that “in an agency adoption, the public adoption agency or CDSS adoptions regional office requires that you pay a fee of no more than $500 prior to submitting a favorable report to the court.
+CA.gov indicates that “in an agency adoption, the public adoption agency or CDSS adoptions regional office requires that you pay a fee of no more than $500 before submitting a favorable report to the court.
 This fee may be deferred, reduced, or waived under certain conditions.
-You should also expect to pay for fingerprinting, medical examination, court filing and other adoption-related costs that usually total no more then $100-$300.
+You should also expect to pay for fingerprinting, medical examination, court filing, and other adoption-related costs that usually total no more than $100-$300.